 To manage large-scale production workflows efficiently, factories normally use a Manufacturing Execution System (MES), which plans, executes and monitors the fabrication of goods.
 An MES is well-equipped to handle large series production, but smaller batches require a never-before-seen degree of flexibility.
 In addition, an MES is configured to execute a single, fixed plan and struggles to accommodate rescheduling or reworks.
 It’s often oblivious to changes on the shop floor because the planning, execution and monitoring are isolated, and organized as a waterfall.
 Deviations from the plan are resolved manually and an attempt to shoehorn the manual changes into an existing system would likely result in an inefficient workflow.

-For a genuinely flexible production setup that can accommodate new technologies, you need a system that brings together information from various machines and applications in a unified, easy-to-configure solution that will both detect issues and suggest solutions.
+For a genuinely flexible and streamlined production, you need a system that brings together information from various machines and applications in a unified, easy-to-configure solution that will both detect issues and suggest solutions.
 Our approach to such a system is called a Manufacturing Operating System (Manufacturing OS).
 It is a natural evolution of an MES with a few key differences.

 A Manufacturing OS brings together information from various machines and applications in a unified, easy-to-configure solution that will detect issues and suggest solutions.